schiessle/shareLinkCreator/README.md

 Share Link Creator
 ==================

-Provides the ability to upload a file to OwnCloud via a supported file manager and receive a link to the uploaded file which can then be emailed or shared in another way.
+Provides the ability to upload a file to Nextcloud via a supported file manager and receive a link to the uploaded file which can then be emailed or shared in another way.